-3.2 Roles and Responsibilities of CBOs/ (WUAs)
+3.2 Roles and Responsibilities of CBOs/ WUAs/Community Groups

-The members of the respective CBO/WUAs are the direct beneficiaries.
-The CBO/WUAs are represented in the respective WRUAs and CFAs.
-The CBO/WUAs and its members are the recipients of resources provided to support Water Resources Management and conservation of environment.
+The members of the respective CBO/WUAs /Community Groups are the direct beneficiaries.
+The CBO/WUAs/ Community Groups are represented in the respective WRUAs and CFAs.
+The CBO/WUAs /Community Groups and its members are the recipients of resources provided to support Water Resources Management and conservation of environment.

-The CBO/WUAs are responsible for:
+The CBO/WUAs /Community Groups are responsible for:

-- i) Electing their officials as per their by-laws and constitution; - ii) Attending all meetings and contribute to the activities of the group in accordance with its by-laws and constitution; - iii) Writing proposals for funding; - iv) Ensuring that the required community contribution is provided; - v) Participation in the Procurement of goods, works and services; - vi) Accounting for financial and material resources; - vii)Implementing the activities in accordance with the rules specified within this manual;

-- viii) Attending trainings as required by this manual; - ix) Monitoring the activities of the group and preparing regular reports as required by this manual (Per agreed milestones).
+- i) Electing their officials as per their by-laws and constitution; - ii) Attending all meetings and contribute to the activities of the group in accordance with its by-laws and constitution; - iii) Writing proposals for funding; - iv) Ensuring that the required community contribution is provided; - v) Participation in the Procurement of goods, works and services; - vi) Accounting for financial and material resources; - vii) Implementing the activities in accordance with the rules specified within this manual; - viii) Attending trainings as required by this manual; - ix) Monitoring the activities of the group and preparing regular reports as required by this manual (Per agreed milestones).

-The management structure of the CBO/WUAs will reflect the structure presented below referring support the separation of roles and responsibilities to ensure necessary checks and balances in support of transparency
+The management structure of the CBO/WUAs/Community group will reflect the structure presented below to support the separation of roles and responsibilities and to ensure necessary checks and balances in support of transparency

-Figure 3: WUA Sub Committees
+Figure 3: WUA/CBO/Community Group Sub Committees